 Most UK DTAs use the credit method: foreign tax paid is credited against UK tax due on the same income or gain, capped at the UK tax.
 The disclosure must include the foreign-jurisdiction tax filings and payment records as evidence to support the credit.
 Without that evidence, HMRC may refuse the credit and assess the UK tax in full.

-Where the foreign jurisdiction has not yet been notified by the taxpayer (offshore non-compliance in both jurisdictions), a parallel foreign-jurisdiction disclosure may be required.
+Where you have not yet notified the foreign jurisdiction either (offshore non-compliance in both places), you may need a parallel foreign-jurisdiction disclosure.
 The UK WDF does not foreclose the foreign-jurisdiction obligation.
-Coordinating the timing of the UK and foreign disclosures is a strategic question that typically needs cross-border tax-advisor input.
+Coordinating the timing of the UK and foreign disclosures is a strategic question that usually needs cross-border tax-adviser input.

 The WDF is one of four HMRC voluntary-disclosure routes:

-- Worldwide Disclosure Facility: offshore income, gains, assets.
-This page is the operational walkthrough; the companion WDF and FtC page is the regime overview.
+• Worldwide Disclosure Facility: offshore income, gains, assets.
+For the regime behind the procedure on this page, see the WDF and FtC page.

 The practical sequence for an adviser-led disclosure